Cycling for Weight loss

-- Help you avoid lifestyle diseases such as heart disease, high blood pressure
+- Help you avoid lifestyle diseases such as heart disease, high blood pressure and diabetes.

 - Help you to increase your exercise intensity in a slow and controlled manner.

-- Help you combine exercise with spending time with your partner, children
+- Help you combine exercise with spending time with your partner, children or friends.

 - Help you meet people (by joining a cycling club for example).